DirtBagXon/ldapexplorertool/README.md

-## LDAPExplorerTool2
+## LDAPExplorerTool

-LDAPExplorerTool2 by Laurent Ulrich working with wxWidget 3.0 (Debian 10)
+LDAPExplorerTool2 by Laurent Ulrich working with wxWidget 3.0 including several fixes and enhancements.

 http://ldaptool.sourceforge.net/

-LDAPExplorerTool is a multi-platform LDAP browser and editor (GUI).
-Tested platforms Debian Linux.
+LDAPExplorerTool is an LDAP browser and editor (GUI).
+Tested platforms Linux (Debian 9/10).

-I was looking for a lightweight LDAP editor for Linux.
-In the absence of getting the LDAP Admin \
+I was searching for a lightweight LDAP editor for Linux.
+Refusing to install a large IDE for the LDAP Admin \
-Linux port working, had an attempt to get this somewhat less featured interface running in a modern \
+Linux port, I attempted to get this somewhat abandoned, lesser featured, application running in a modern \
-wxWidget 3.0 environment.
+environment with wxWidget 3.0.
+It is now operating in a manner that is usable and remains lightweight.

+This editor/browser offers a fairly raw interface into the world of LDAP, objectClasses and schemas. \
+Some understanding of these topics is beneficial, or this utility can be a great tool for learning them.

 ### Main features listed from original site: